sz332/betterzoo/README.md

 # Summary

-A guy posted a github repo link to a forum asking what we think about the OO design of his project.
-It was of course terrible, but instead of trolling it I started to think about what we can learn from his implementation and maybe there is a way showing him how to do it a better way, or even a correct way.
+Some universities teach OO design based on the zoo exercise: create an object oriented design of a Zoo which contains various animals (or even plants).
+Although the task is simple, the implementations often lacks even the very basic OO principles (like encapsulation, single responsiblity, etc.).
+I think we can do it better.

 # The story